ideaspot-tv/symfony-fe/README.md

-# symfony-fe
-Symfony: Frontend Explored
+This is a repository for Udemy's Symfony: Frontend Explored course by ideaspot.tv.